jvnipers/mm-cs2whitelist/README.md

 2. Download the [latest release](https://github.com/FemboyKZ/mm-cs2whitelist/releases/latest) and extract it in your server's root folder (`~/game/csgo/`)
 3. Configure the core config file in `/cfg/cs2whitelist/core.cfg`.
 4. Create a new file or rename the .example to `whitelist.txt` and add your selection of user's IDs/IPs to the file.
-    (Alternative) Configure your whitelist via the commands, or by directly modifying the database.
+    (Alternatively) Configure your whitelist via the commands, or by directly modifying the database.

 ### Configuration